-This Advent, the Center for Leadership Excellence and the Rev. Lisa Yebuah will host a 3-session soul-tending platform for pastors to name and even grieve the realities of clergy life during these stressful times, while also acquiring spiritual practices to buoy their hope.
+The Center for Leadership Excellence teamed up with the Rev. Lisa Yebuah to host a 3-session soul-tending platform for pastors to name and even grieve the realities of clergy life during these stressful times, while also acquiring spiritual practices to buoy their hope.

 - Session 1: Naming the Wilderness

 - Session 3: Naming Your Enough

 All sessions have been recorded, so you can complete them on your own schedule!

 Hear what pastors who have already completed Manna have to say about this experience…

 - I appreciated the versatility of Manna … it was easy to use and very well done.

 - Participating in Manna “enhanced my mindfulness based stress reduction techniques.”